 - Overview of the project and its benefits

-- Estimated timeline for completion of the project
+- Estimated phasing and timeline for construction

 - Opportunity to ask questions and express any concerns